The Innocent Fraudster

 Psychologists call it Impostor Syndrome, Imposterism or Fraud Syndrome, among other things.
 The Google definition is "persistent inability to believe that one's success is deserved or has been legitimately achieved as a result of one's own efforts or skills".
 Now, I'm not one to self-diagnose based on mere internet research, but I can't say that I don't identify.
 It is estimated that 70% of us experience it, both men and women, with the highest rates being amongst millennials.
 I couldn't believe that the figures were so high when I read them - how is it possible that 7 in 10 of us struggle to truly believe that we have succeeded because of our own merits?
 And that it's not even specific to a certain group of people, but everyone?

 In her book The Secret Thoughts of Successful Women, Dr Valerie Young identifies 5 sub-categories of Impostor Syndrome.
 I haven't read it, but I found these categories helpful for the sake of processing.
-The following is taken from an article in Time (link at the bottom):
+The following is taken from this article in Time:

 “Perfectionists” set extremely high expectations for themselves, and even if they meet 99% of their goals, they’re going to feel like failures.
 Any small mistake will make them question their own competence.